On behalf of The Law Office of Gustavo E. Frances, P.A.

 While many married couples tend to wait until the holiday season is over to file for divorce, it’s not uncommon for married people in Fort Lauderdale and all across Florida to seek divorce during the holidays.

-It can be pretty overwhelming to even think about all the divorce proceedings, legal battles, legal costs, stress, anxiety, depression, and sadness that comes along with a divorce.
+It can be pretty overwhelming to even think about all the divorce proceedings, legal battles, legal costs, stress, anxiety, depression, and sadness that come along with a divorce.

 If this happens during the holidays – when you’re supposed to be having fun and enjoying family gatherings – it may be tempting to just hole up and hide in a cave until the divorce is finalized.